Signing Up for Your First Retirement Plan

 Congrats!
 You graduated college and accepted your first full-time position.
 The transition from college life to “the real world” can be quite challenging and, at times, confusing.
-However, right before you rush through that HR paperwork, realize that those forms might hold the magic key to retirement savings.
+However, right before you rush through that HR paperwork, realize that those forms may hold the keys to your first retirement plan.

-I’m referring to your first 401(k) plan.
-Even though retirement seems like the last thing a new college grad should be thinking about, your commitment to your future self – we call that individual the Future You — starts now.
-By enrolling in your new employer’s 401(k) right off the bat, you are taking a giant step toward complete financial independence.
+Namely, your first 401k plan.
+Even though retirement seems like the last thing a new college grad should be thinking about, your commitment to your future starts now.
+By enrolling in your new employer’s 401k right off the bat, you are taking a giant step toward complete financial independence.

 Despite when your first day of work was, your enrollment period might not begin for another few months or even a whole year.
 Every company operates on a different enrollment schedule.